 ** Limited usage: the AO service has a build in limitation ex a 200GB download limit

-*** Fair Use Policy: the AO offers an unlimited download product but introduce a FUP limitation volume.
+*** Fair Use Policy: the AO offers an unlimited download product but Wyre introduce a FUP limitation volume.

 Squeezing

-is processing the IPDRs near real-time.
+Wyre is processing the IPDRs near real-time.
 After processing, the usage per internet line is verified.
 If a customer consumed more than the fair use volume, the system sends a squeeze request to the network.

 Unsqueezing